dharani1015/Tweet-sentiment-analysis-using-scikit-learn/README.md

 # Tweet-sentiment-analysis-using-scikit-learn
-Created sentiment analysis models using different approaches.
-Bag of words and dependency triples were effective, while the subjectivity lexicon was less so.
+Created sentiment analysis models using different approaches such as bag of words, converting tweets to positivity scores, bag of words with MPQA subjectivity lexicon, and dependency triples.
+Models were built using NLTK and scikit-learn libraries in Python.
+The effectiveness of each approach was compared with predictions using VADER and naive bayes.
+Bag of words and dependency triples were found to extract enough information from tweets to make more informed predictions, but the subjectivity lexicon approach was less effective.